roman-milk/roman-milk.github.io/nude-melissa.md

  Silence stretched between them, several elastic seconds that, as each one ticked by, only exacerbated Julia's anxiety.
 She chanced a quick look at Melissa and noticed that her daughter seemed remarkably unperturbed.
 Julia had expected hostility, slit-eyed, spitting recrimination, not this cool detachment.

  Wrong-footed by her daughter's composure, Julia heard herself blurt, "Have you heard from Ben?"
 She winced internally -- What an idiot thing to say.
 Why bring up his name?
-Report_Story #8